dulljester/Assignment04/README.txt

           of the Classifier interface.
         * DecisionTree implements Classifier: essentially, its private inner class Node does all the non-trivial work
         * Main: driver; interacts with the user, I/O set-up, etc.
-        * Bonus: derives a decision tree from training data and classifies another dataset, reports accuracy and class labels
+        * Bonus: derives a decision tree from training data and classifies another dataset, reports accuracy and predicted and true class labels

     --Code readability and comments

         All the methods bear self-explanatory names and are supplied with asserts to check for pre/post conditions

+    --Brief Description about Bonus part
+        Training(data1), Test(data2) --> accuracy 0.86
+        Training(data2), Test(data1) --> accuracy 0.67
+        It is somewhat counterintuitive that with more larger training data we get worse accuracy;